I am excited to show you the project I’ve been working on the past month- my beautiful pantry!

 I’ve never loved the location of my pantry- it is tucked on the wall behind our kitchen table so when someone is sitting at the head of the table, the pantry doors can’t open all the way unless you tell them to “suck in”.
 Someday, (which means probably never!)
 I will have a big, walk-in pantry that is full of my favorite foods and I will invite all of you over for a nice home cooked meal.

-But in the meantime, I figured it was about time I made this pantry into something that made me smile.
+In the meantime, I figured it was about time I turned this into a beautiful that made me smile.

 I love all things organized, so about 5 or 6 years ago, I went a little crazy with some bins from IKEA and gave my pantry an organization overhaul.

 Case and point: